Skip to main content

 Is Levan good for solo dining?

 Yes, solo dining works well here, particularly if you position yourself at or near the open kitchen or wine bar next door.
-The casual, neighbourhood atmosphere means solo diners don't stand out, and the sharing plate format is manageable for one with selective ordering.
+The casual, neighbourhood atmosphere means solo diners don't stand out, the sharing plate format is manageable for one with selective ordering.
 The natural wine list, which opens at £32 a bottle, gives you a reason to linger without needing company to justify it.

 Is Levan good for a special occasion?

 Levan works for a low-key special occasion where the emphasis is on good food and wine rather than ceremony.
-The room is visually distinctive with its deep-blue walls and open kitchen, and the cooking has enough ambition to mark the meal as an event.
+The room is visually distinctive with its deep-blue walls and open kitchen, the cooking has enough ambition to mark the meal as an event.
 It is not the venue for a formal milestone dinner; for that, CORE by Clare Smyth or The Ledbury are better fits.
 But for a birthday dinner or celebration among people who care about what's in the glass, Levan delivers.